-- Time to Produce Effect: Functional treatment goals and number of treatments for time to produce effect should be set with the practitioner and the patient before the beginning of treatment. - Frequency: Per CAM therapy selected. - Optimum Duration: Should be based upon the physician's clinical judgment and demonstration by the patient of positive symptomatic and functional gains.
-Practitioner provided CAM therapy is not recommended on a maintenance basis. - DISTURBANCES OF SLEEP are common in chronic pain.
-Although primary insomnia may accompany pain as an independent co-morbid condition, it more commonly occurs secondary to the pain condition itself.
+- ❖ Time to Produce Effect: Functional treatment goals and number of treatments for time to produce effect should be set with the practitioner and the patient before the beginning of treatment. - Frequency: Per CAM therapy selected. - Optimum Duration: Should be based upon the physician's clinical judgment and demonstration by the patient of positive symptomatic and functional gains.
+Practitioner provided CAM therapy is not recommended on a maintenance basis. - insomnia may accompany pain as an independent co-morbid condition, it more commonly occurs secondary to the pain condition itself.
 Exacerbations of pain often are accompanied by exacerbations of insomnia; the reverse can also occur.
 Sleep laboratory studies have shown disturbances of sleep architecture in pain patients.
 Loss of deep slow-wave sleep and increase in light sleep occur and sleep efficiency, the proportion of time in bed spent asleep, is decreased.
 These changes are associated with patient reports of non-restorative sleep.
 Sleep apnea may also occur as a primary diagnosis or be caused or exacerbated opioid and hypnotic use.
 This should be investigated diagnostically (refer to Section F. 7. g., Medications and Medical Management, Opioids).